-As an independent thinker and sense-maker, I look at the world through different prisms, constantly asking Why is it like that and not like this?
+As a systems thinker and sense-maker, I look at the world through different prisms, constantly asking Why is it like this and not like that?
 So it was perhaps inevitable that making people pause and think and helping them to create meaning out of what they see and experience would become the backbone of my work.

 I live in the Netherlands but work across Europe.
 So regardless of where you are, if you want to know more about my work or explore working together, let’s start a conversation.
-We could go for a walk or visit a museum if distance allows.
-Otherwise, there is always time for an unhurried (online) conversation.
+If distance allows, we can go for a walk or visit a museum.
+But there is always time for an unhurried conversation.